jschomay/monad-wang/README.md

 In more specific terms, monads let us preserve a "context" through code that doesn't handle said context. <!-- .element: class="fragment" -->

+Notes:
+- Programs are really just lots of values passed through lots of functions.
+If the wrong value goes into the wrong function, your program blows up.
+Monads let your program chug happily along without it even caring what specific values go through it.

 ## For the visual learners

 <img data-src="images/compose.png">
+Notes:
+You can compose like functions together all day long

 <img data-src="images/map.png">
+Notes:
+If your functions don't match, you can use transforms to make them match

 <img data-src="images/monad.png">
+Notes:
+But in some cases you can't transform (how do you turn null or an error into a number?), or you don't want to lose context in a transform.
+A monad "wraps" functions to let you chain them together